-I am a Chartered Counselling Psychologist, registered and accredited by the British Psychological Society (BPS) as well as the Health Care Professionals Council (HCPC).
-I am also a supervisor and a member of the Register of Applied Psychology Practice Supervisors (RAPPS).
-In my private practice I work with adult individuals and couples as well as trainee Psychologists.
+I am a Chartered Counselling Psychologist, registered and accredited with the British Psychological Society (BPS) and the Health and Care Professions Council (HCPC).
+I am also a qualified supervisor and a member of the Register of Applied Psychology Practice Supervisors (RAPPS).
+In addition, I am an EMDR therapist and a member of the EMDR UK Association.

 I completed my Doctoral training in 2013 and since then I have worked for the NHS primary care sector as well as in private practice.
 I have also held a position of a visiting lecturer at the City University of London where I facilitated Personal and Professional Development Groups as well as assisted with marking assignments.
 Before completing my Doctoral training, I worked as a Counsellor for an EAP programme as well as various different helplines supporting individuals in crisis.